br3ndonland/mws-restaurant-stage-1/README.md

 - The app stores the JSON data in IndexedDB for offline access.

-#### Performance
+#### Performance in project 2

-We were required to meet Lighthouse performance benchmarks for progressive web apps:
+We were required to meet [Lighthouse](https://developers.google.com/web/tools/lighthouse/) performance benchmarks for progressive web apps:

 - **Performance** ≥70
 - **Progressive Web App** ≥90